Multi-Objective Reinforcement Learning-based Approach for Pressurized Water Reactor Optimization: Design of experiments

 \subsubsection{Legacy Approaches used for comparison}

-To compare every version of PEARL (i.e., PEARL-e, PEARL-\code{$\epsilon$}, and PEARL-NdS) against legacy approaches for the unconstrained case and C-PEARL-NdS with the formulation in equation \ref{eq:NucCoreObj} for the $CV$ in the constrained case, we adopted NSGA-II \cite{deb2002afast} (which constrained version was not developed) and NSGA-III \cite{jain2014anevolutionaryI,jain2014anevolutionaryII}.
-They are often considered the state-of-the-art GA-based approach for multi-objective optimization \cite{stewart2021asurvey}.
-We also use PEARL-NdS (\code{crowding2}) and PEARL-NdS (\code{niching2}) to compare the performance of a pure ranking versus a smoother satisfaction of the constraints with $CV$ as a penalty in PEARL-NdS (\code{crowding}) and PEARL-NdS (\code{niching}).
+For the core loading pattern optimization problem, the most widely leveraged heuristic-based algorithms are Genetic Algorithm (GA), Simulated Annealing (SA), and Tabu Search (TS) \cite{kropaczek2019largescale,seurin2023can,seurin2024surpassing} whether in single- and multi-objective settings.
+Therefore, to compare every version of PEARL (i.e., PEARL-e, PEARL-\code{$\epsilon$}, and PEARL-NdS) against legacy approaches for the unconstrained case and C-PEARL-NdS with the formulation in equation \ref{eq:NucCoreObj} for the $CV$ in the constrained case, we adopted their multi-objective extensions:

+\begin{enumerate} \item For GA we utilize NSGA-II \cite{deb2002afast} (which constrained version was not developed) and NSGA-III \cite{jain2014anevolutionaryI,jain2014anevolutionaryII}.
+They are often considered the state-of-the-art GA-based approach for multi-objective optimization \cite{stewart2021asurvey} and are heavily leveraged in the field of nuclear science and engineering \cite{zeng2020development,pevey2021multiobjective}. \item For SA, we use the formulation of \cite{park2009multiobjective}, where the acceptance of the new candidate hinge upon Pareto equivalence relationships between this solution and a buffer of stored solutions, as well as the $CV$.
+In case the previous $x$ and new candidates $\mathcal{N}(x)$ are both infeasible, the probability of acceptance is $\rho \sim e^{\frac{CV(x) - CV(\mathcal{N}(x))}{T}}$.
+In \cite{park2009multiobjective}, the Temperate T is constant, but we adopted an adaptive formulation that changes T depending on the values of each constraint and objective as in other core loading pattern optimization works \cite{kropaczek2019largescale,kropaczek2009copernicus}.